 - Have your employer or PCBU arrange for a fit test when you are provided with new close-fitting RPE, and at least annually.

-- Complete the positive pressure fit check and the negative pressure fit check to be sure there is a good seal before each use.
+- Complete the positive pressure seal-check and the negative pressure fit check to be sure there is a good seal before each use.
 Perform a visual check to ensure the RPE is clean and in good condition.

 - Be clean shaven to get a proper seal for close-fitting RPE, otherwise you will need to wear a powered air purifying respirator.

-See the Respiratory Protective Equipment – Advice for Employees fact sheet for more information.
+See the Respiratory protective equipment – advice for workers quick guide for more information.